-- 1. The first step in the process will be establishing an "intervention meeting" to ensure two-way dialog between the contractor, Veren Inc. leadership and Veren Inc. H&S Department to review safety expectations. - 2.
+- 1. The first step in the process will be establishing an "intervention meeting" to ensure two-way dialog between the contractor, Veren leadership and Veren Health & Safety Department to review safety expectations. - 2.
 The intervention meeting provides an opportunity for the contractor to explain their understanding of the causes behind their lagging safety performance, to realistically explore the issues, and to develop concrete action plans.
-The contractors' plan shall be documented and formally submitted to Veren Inc. The plan shall contain specific actions with assigned responsibilities and completion timelines.
-The contractor shall report against the action list at until such time as the action items are completed and performance meets defined targets. - 3.
-If no improvement is evident within a defined timeframe, as agreed upon between Veren Inc. and the contractor the next step in the Safety Intervention Plan will be initiated. - 4.
-Veren Inc. Senior Leadership will determine if there is a need to conduct a further analysis to identify the problem or terminate the services with the contractor. - 5.
-If an analysis or review of a contravention of the safety expectation is required, the H&S Manager will assemble the required technical expertise (safety intervention team). - As part of this analysis, the assembled team shall conduct a safety systems audit of the contractors' health and safety program to determine any gaps or potential items for improvement. - 7.
-Once the root cause(s), gaps or opportunity for improvement have been determined, it will be compared to the contractors' initial suggested cause(s), in order to determine if there is a variance. - 8.
+The contractors' plan shall be documented and formally submitted to Veren.
+The plan shall contain specific actions with assigned responsibilities and completion timelines.
+The contractor shall report against the action list until such time as the action items are completed and performance meets defined targets.

+- 3. If no improvement is evident within a defined timeframe, as agreed upon between Veren and the contractor the next step in the Safety Intervention Plan will be initiated. - 4.
+Veren Senior Leadership will determine if there is a need to conduct a further analysis to identify the problem or terminate the services with the contractor. - 5.
+If an analysis or review of a contravention of the safety expectation is required, the Health & Safety Manager will assemble the required technical expertise (Safety Intervention Team). - 6.
+As part of this analysis, the assembled team shall conduct a safety systems audit of the contractors' health and safety program to determine any gaps or potential items for improvement. - 7.
+Once the root cause(s), gaps, or opportunity for improvement have been determined, it will be compared to the contractors' initial suggested cause(s), to determine if there is a variance. - 8.
 The safety intervention team, in conjunction with the contractor, will agree upon any additional plans.
-The plan will define specific actions, timelines, and implementation responsibilities on the part of the Contractor. - Contractor to implement Safety Intervention Plan. - 10.
-Required progress meetings will be held with the Veren Inc. H&S Team and the contractor to monitor progress of the plan. - 11.
-If the plan is working, the H&S Team will continue monitoring the program until the desired results are achieved. - 12.
-The H&S Manager will report back to Veren Inc. Senior Leadership on Contractors' progress as required until desired results are achieved. - 13.
-If no improvement is evident within a defined timeframe, as agreed upon between Veren Inc. and the contractor, the next step will be taken by Veren Inc. Senior Leadership / Supply Chain Management, to determine if the contractor services are no longer needed.
+The plan will define specific actions, timelines, and implementation responsibilities on the part of the Contractor. - 9.
+Contractor to implement Safety Intervention Plan. - 10.
+Required progress meetings will be held with the Veren Leadership, Veren H&S Team and the contractor to monitor progress of the plan. - 11.
+If the plan is working, the Health & Safety Team will continue monitoring the program until the desired results are achieved. - 12.
+The Health & Safety Manager will report back to Veren Senior Leadership on Contractors' progress as required until desired results are achieved. - 13.
+If no improvement is evident within a defined timeframe, as agreed upon between Veren and the contractor, the next step will be taken by Veren Senior Leadership / Supply Chain Management, to determine if the contractor services are no longer needed.